ladislav-hovan/gillespie-mc/README.md

 # gillespie-mc
-C++ code for simulating a system of reactions using the Gillespie algorithm
+C++ code for simulating a system of reactions using the Gillespie algorithm.

+Requires the Boost library.